-Over the last couple of years, we have seen the smartphone face evolve with fast-changing trends — from a full-fledged top bezel to iPhone-ish notch to tiny cutouts of different shapes and sizes.
+Over the last couple of years, we have seen the smartphone face evolve with fast-changing trends — from a full-fledged top bezel to an iPhone-ish notch to tiny cutouts of different shapes and sizes.
 But, regardless you are team no-notch or someone who doesn’t mind the barren black patches, a truly full-screen future is coming.
 One where the camera is placed beneath the display.

 Yes, brands are either working on their under-display camera phones or have already come up with their vision.
 Here, we will be taking a look at the ones we have seen or known so far.
 But before we get to that, let’s have a quick look at the reasons why we need them in the first place.
 We’ll also glance at the glaring obstacles for this new piece of tech.